Palmy's waste problem

 How much waste does Palmy create?
 Read the results of our latest audit here.

-In 2017, Palmerston North sent just over 45,000 tonnes of waste to landfill.
-Almost half (48%) was potentially divertible.
-It could have been reused, recovered, recycled or composted.
+In 2022, Palmerston North sent nearly 55,000 tonnes of waste to landfill.
+Almost half (46%) was potentially divertible, which means it could have been reused, recovered, recycled or composted.

-This 45,000 tonnes comes from household kerbside waste collections, the construction and demolition sector, industrial or commercial activities, and residents taking bulk loads to the transfer stations.
-More than 15,000 tonnes of the waste going to landfill was collected from households at the kerbside.
+This 55,000 tonnes comes from household kerbside waste collections, the construction and demolition sector, industrial or commercial activities, and residents taking bulk loads to the transfer stations.
+Nearly a third of the waste going to landfill was collected from households at the kerbside.

-Many households use wheelie-bin services provided by private companies, with approximately 30% of the city using the Council's rubbish bag collection.
-The remaining 30,000 tonnes of the waste going to landfill includes waste from construction and demolition, industrial and commercial sources and waste taken to the transfer stations by city residents.
+Many households use wheelie-bin services provided by private companies, with only 22% of the city using the Council's rubbish bag collection.
+The remaining 38,000 tonnes of the waste going to landfill includes waste from construction and demolition, industrial and commercial sources and waste taken to the transfer stations by city residents.

 Are Palmy businesses and residents good at minimising waste?